-Chris Moore’s contributions to the Faculty and to Dalhousie go back to 1988, when he joined the Department of Psychology as an assistant professor.
+Chris Moore’s contributions to Dalhousie go back to 1988, when he joined the Department of Psychology as an assistant professor.
 He’s also served as chair of his department, where he continues his research on young children's social development, supervises research students, and teaches in the undergraduate program.

 During his tenure as dean, Dr. Moore has facilitated the creation of two new undergraduate degree programs: the Bachelor of Science in Ocean Sciences and the Bachelor of Science in Medical Sciences.
 Both programs, he believes, help differentiate Dalhousie on an increasingly competitive post-secondary stage.

 Read Dr. Moore's full profile

 When Chris Moore joined the Faculty of Science in 1988, he “saw Dal as one of the top options for someone in my position in Canada,” he says.
 “I was fortunate to get a position here.
 The Department of Psychology, as it was known then, and the Faculty of Science were both very strong.”
 Back then, the Department of Psychology was already doing creative things in programming, as it introduced the nation’s first Bachelor of Science in Neuroscience.
 In Dr. Moore’s view, the program was “a sign of the innovative nature of our Faculty.”